 Digital health is still a relatively new field, so trends in average salary and job outlook statistics are still emerging.
 What is clear is that digital health professionals with a background in cyber security can anticipate exponential job growth over the next decade, with the Bureau of Labor Statistics projecting 28 percent growth (much faster than average) between 2016-2026.

-Digital health professionals with a graduate degree and cybersecurity background can expect to make between $84,552 and $98,350 on average, with higher salaries for those with professional experience.
+Digital health professionals with a master's in cybersecurity can expect to make between $84,552 and $98,350 on average, with higher salaries for those with professional experience.
 Here’s a rundown of the types of roles that are opening up in the world of digital health.

 - Digital Health Data Scientist